 .
 The mission of the LMDC is to "help plan and coordinate the rebuilding and revitalization of Lower Manhattan," after the attacks of September 11, 2001.

 The LMDC also administers the World Trade Center Site Memorial Competition, a separate process from that of rebuilding the World Trade Center area.

 A 15-member board of directors governs the LMDC.
 The governor of New York and the mayor of New York City each appoint half of the members.
 The LMDC is also assisted by nine advisory councils.

 August 12, 2002 - FEMA and the Federal Transit Administration announces $4.55 billion in federal aid for transportation improvements in Lower Manhattan.

 December 18, 2002 - An exhibit of nine new WTC designs opens in the World Financial Center Winter Garden.

 February 27, 2003 - Daniel Libeskind's "Memory Foundations" is selected as the new design for the World Trade Center site.

 September 17, 2003 - The LMDC releases a revised Master Plan for the World Trade Center Site.

 December 19, 2003 - Plans for the Freedom Tower to be built at Ground Zero are revealed.

 January 22, 2004 - Architect Santiago Calatrava unveils his plans for the WTC transportation hub.

-May 4, 2005 - Governor Pataki calls for a redesign in the plans for the new tower for safety reasons.
+May 4, 2005 - Governor Pataki calls for a redesign of the new tower for safety reasons.

 June 29, 2005 - New York officials release the latest design for the signature building at the World Trade Center site after revising it to make the tower more secure.

 September 6, 2005 - Architect Santiago Calatrava and public officials dedicate the first steel rail for the future transportation station to be built at the World Trade Center site.

 December 15, 2005 - Architect Lord Norman Foster agrees to design the next major building planned for the World Trade Center site.
-Foster will design a 65-story tower for the northeast corner of the 16-acre site that real estate developer Larry Silverstein said will be completed by 2011.
+Foster will design a 65-story tower for the northeast corner of the 16-acre site.